 Studies suggest that almost one in every five of these elderly Americans is depressed.
 Bereavement, isolation, health complications, and handicaps are common causes of this depression.
 In elderly adults, particularly, depression often goes untreated.
-Many times this is because the older person does not seek help or because their symptoms of depression are overlooked as natural symptoms of aging that to not necessarily have to be addressed.
-Since there are helpful medications to treat depression, it is important that we understand signs of clinical depression so that one may seek professional help if needed.
+Many times this is because the older person does not seek help or because their symptoms of depression are overlooked as natural symptoms of aging that do not necessarily have to be addressed.
+Since there are helpful medications to treat depression, it is important that we understand the signs of clinical depression so that one may seek home care professional help if needed.
 Here is a list of notable symptoms of depression:

 • Difficulty concentrating, remembering details, and making decisions

 • Chronic feelings of hopelessness and/or pessimism;

 • Irritability or restlessness

 • Loss of interest in activities or hobbies that you once considered pleasurable

 • Overeating or appetite loss